skgandhi44/sys-integration/README.md

  * RabbitMQ:
    * Enable rabbitmq_management_plugin and start the RabbitMQ in the web browser.
    * Make two exchanges for the communication between front-end to database and database to dmz
-     * First exchange: e1 and q1
+     * First exchange: vh, e1 and q1
-     * Second exchange: e2 and q2
+     * Second exchange: vh2, e2 and q2

  * Database:
    * Change /database/rabbitmqphp_example/testRabbitMQ.ini file and assign BROKER_HOST the IP address of RabbitMQ server